Service for Ladies (1932 film)

 Service for Ladies (released as Reserved for Ladies in the U.S.) is a 1932 British comedy film, the second based on the novel The Head Waiter by Ernest Vajda.
-The film was directed by Alexander Korda and starred Leslie Howard.
+The film was directed by Alexander Korda and starred Leslie Howard and Elizabeth Allan.

-A previous 1927 silent film which starred Adolphe Menjou is now lost.
+A previous production as a 1927 silent film which starred Adolphe Menjou is now a lost film.